ted-ncg/labs/04-account-repository.md

       public FakeAccountRepository(Account... accounts) {
         // You can iterate through the accounts array like this: for (Account account : accounts) {
-          // process each account here
+          // store each account here so it can be found later }
-        }
         // You can also convert it directly to a List:
         // See: https://docs.oracle.com/javase/8/docs/api/java/util/Arrays.html#asList-T...-